The Recession Real Estate Guide: Everything You Should Know

 What to do in a recession real estate

-Preparation is key to handling a recession in real estate to the best of your ability.
+Preparation is key to handling a real estate recession as well as you can.
 As such, most of our tips are what you can do before a recession has officially occurred.
 But if the real estate industry is in the middle of a recession, you should instead prepare for the next phase, which is the recovery phase.

 Recession real estate preparation tips: